 - Waterworks serving less than 10,000 persons have the option of publishing the report in a local newspaper of general circulation instead of direct mailings or deliveries.

-Additional information may be found at the EPA web site http://www.epa.gov/ogwdw/ccr1.html.
-CCR templates are available from VDH's engineering field offices and on the web at http://www.ccriwriter.com.
-The latter is a web-based program that allows waterworks owners and operators to create their CCRs by answering required questions and filling in blanks.
+The CCR iWriter is a web-based program that allows waterworks owners and operators to create their CCRs by answering required questions and filling in blanks.
 It was developed by EPA, is free, and is secure.
-ODW created a Field Guide to assist with the development of CCRs using CCRiWriter and is available
+It is accessed from the EPA web site CCR iWriter Login.